pkp/pkp-docs/learning-ojs/en/production-publication.md

 When you upload a galley file, you will need to select a **Component Type**.
 These are the same component types that authors select from when they upload submission files.
 You can configure component types under Workflow Settings > Submission > Components, according to whether you want the component type to be published and whether you want a link to it to appear on the article landing page or in the table of contents.

 The configurations are as follows:

 * Dependent: the link will not appear with published content at all
 * Supplementary: The link will appear on the article landing page
 * Neither supplementary nor dependent: The link will appear on the article landing page and in the table of contents

 For example, if you want to embed multimedia files in HTML files and have these appear on the landing page, the issue page, and the submission page, you would configure the settings as follows:

 * Go to Settings > Workflow > Submission > **Components** tab
 * Click the blue arrow next to **HTML Stylesheet** and **Edit**
 * Uncheck “Mark files of this type as dependent files” and “Mark files of this type as supplementary files”.
 Click **Save**.
 * Click the blue arrow next to **Multimedia** and **Edit**
-* Uncheck “Mark files of this type as supplementary files.”
+* Uncheck “Mark files of this type as supplementary files”.
 Leave “Dependent files” checked off.
 Click **Save**.

 #### Galley file formats